pingcap/docs-cn/system-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: OFF
 - This variable is used to control whether to enable the index merge feature.

+### tidb_enable_list_partition <span class="version-mark">New in v5.0</span>

+> **Warning:**
+>
+> Currently, List partition and List COLUMNS partition are experimental features.
+It is not recommended that you use it in the production environment.

+- Scope: SESSION
+- Default value: OFF
+- This variable is used to set whether to enable the `LIST (COLUMNS) TABLE PARTITION` feature.

 ### tidb_enable_noop_functions <span class="version-mark">New in v4.0</span>